Medications that were good then, might not be the best choice now.

 Sometimes, when reducing medications, adverse drug withdrawal events can happen.
 These are like side effects of stopping medications.
 It could be as simple as worsening pain while reducing dose of a pain medication.
 Or, it could be more serious.
 Some medications need to be reduced slowly to avoid withdrawal effects.
 Deprescribing is best done with the partnership of a health care provider.

 Prescribers have asked for guidance and tools to help them reduce or stop drugs.
-This website houses or contains links to useful resources.
+This website houses and contains links to useful resources including guidelines developed through the Bruyère Research Institute and tools developed at the University of Montreal.

 Conversations about deprescribing among prescribers, pharmacists, other health care professionals and patients can be made easier when everyone is aware of the benefits and harms of medications, how these can change over time and what to do about it.